JerBouma/jerbouma.github.io/_pages/resume.md

   <div class="progress-container">
     <div class="progress-bar" style="width: 80%;">
     <div class="tooltip">
-      Through my time at PGGM and ASR I got the hang of the Azure Ecosystem which includes Azure DevOps, Azure Pipelines, Azure Artifacts and Azure Machine Learning.
+      Through my time at PGGM and ASR I got the hang of the <b>Azure Ecosystem</b> which includes Azure DevOps, Azure Pipelines, Azure Artifacts and Azure Machine Learning.
 This helped me in maintaining models through Azure DevOps and testing them adequately through Azure Pipelines in which I push the models to Azure Artifacts.
 Lastly, I've then used Azure Machine Learning to deploy models to production.
     </div>
     </div>
   </div>